Can Chelsea become the first club in nearly a decade to defend their Premier League title?

 However, Chelsea will feel confident they can keep hold of their title, with Conte having the luxury of not having to make wholesale changes to his squad over the summer.
 One area the Italian may be forced to recruit in is his forward line, with Costa reportedly on the verge of leaving Stamford Bridge.

-Costa scored 20 Premier League goals last season, and should he leave Chelsea this summer, it will leave a gaping hole in Conte’s side, which must be filled by the Italian over the course of the summer.
+As predicted in many football tips, Costa scored 20 Premier League goals last season and should he leave Chelsea this summer, it will leave a gaping hole in Conte’s side, which must be filled by the Italian over the course of the summer.

 The Blues finished the 2016/17 season seven points clear of Spurs, but they would be foolish to think they will stroll to the Premier League title the same way in 12 months’ time, as their competitors are bound to come back stronger.